KenstonPTO/bylaws/README.md

 5. At the April Building PTO meeting, a secret vote will be held for each open position, regardless to the number of nominees.
 At the close of the meeting, the ballots shall be counted by the PTO President and School Representative i.e. principal, assistant principal, guidance counselor.
 The results will be communicated to PTO Council within 24 hours of the meeting.
 Ballots must be kept until the end of the subsequent school year.

 ## BUILDING PTO BOARD APPOINTMENT
-Each year, the Executive Committee should identify which Board Positions will be vacated the next year and disclose those positions to the current Building Board during a regular meeting, and subsequently collect interest forms to fill these positions.
-The Building Executive Board is responsible for appointing the Building Board.
+Each year, the Executive Committee will identify which Board Positions will be vacated the next year and disclose those positions to the current Building Board during a regular meeting, and subsequently collect nominations to fill these positions.
+The Building Executive Board is responsible for appointing all members of the Building General Board.

 # FINANCES